EnautMendi/Muskit/README.md

 # Muskit Implementations

-Muskit is available in the following three implementations described below:
+Muskit is available in the following three implementations described below.
+For installation, one can download Muskit from this repository.
+Also, there is a preliminary pip installation available here:

+<b> pip install Muskit </b>

 ## Command Line
 The command line version has all the features supported and it is more flexible to be used for experimentation.
 In particular, the following two commands are used.